1835 Coordinator, Access Programs

 7. Contributes to the University's overall student retention effort by making presentations on retention services available to students during Coming-Back seminars, new International Student orientations, and SOAR sessions for the non-traditional student.

-10. Remains competent and current through self-directedprofessional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Assistant Vice President for Multicultural Programs and Student Diversity.
+11. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Assistant Vice President for Multicultural Programs.

-The Co-curricular Student Ombudsperson is supervised by the Assistant Vice President for Multicultural Programs and Student Diversity.
+The Coordinator, Access Programs is supervised by the Assistant Vice President for Multicultural Programs.

 OFFICE OF HUMAN RESOURCES